AgonConsole8/agon-docs/VDP---Enhanced-Audio-API.md

 It should be noted that volume envelopes are compatible with sample playback.
 If a channel is set to play a sample and has a volume envelope set then it will be applied to the sample playback.
 As the "release" phase of a volume envelope is not considered to be part of the duration of a note though, this means that some attention needs to be paid to the duration of notes when playing samples.
 You are advised to either use envelopes without a release phase (i.e. with a release duration of `0`), or to subtract the duration of the release phase from the duration of the note when playing a sample.
 Giving the complete duration of the sample when playing a note would otherwise result in the sample starting to repeat when the "release" phase begins.

+Returns 1 on success, 0 for failure.

-Volume envelope commands do not currently return a status.
+Prior to Console8 VDP 2.5.0 this command did not return a status.

 The following envelope types are supported: